-If you get the AstraZeneca/COVISHIELD vaccine, you need at least 2 doses.
-If you get the Janssen vaccine, at this time you need 1 dose.
-However, in the future it is likely you will need to have a second dose of Janssen vaccine for better protection and for you to be considered fully immunized.
+If you get the AstraZeneca/COVISHIELD vaccine, you need at least 2 doses to be considered fully immunized.
+These doses are called your primary series.

+If you get the Janssen vaccine, at this time you need only 1 dose.
+But it is likely that in the future you will need a second dose of Janssen vaccine for better protection and to complete your primary series.